 Not only do emotional healing methods and guidance based on this “positive” and “negative” valencing not work very well (and sometimes cause more problems than they solve), often the client will come away from the experience feeling like it is their own fault when their problems don’t actually resolve.

 I believe this is tragic, and so unnecessary.
 I know from experience that it is far easier to change our inner emotional dynamic by working with our emotions instead of against them.

 If you would like to know how to do this, you’re in the right place.
 In future articles, we here at EmotionDynamics will share specific tips and how-tos for working intelligently with your emotions, and create ease and flow in your emotional life.

 Here’s to you and your inner emotional genius!

 Cashin-Garbutt, April D. “Animal emotions and empathy.” blogs.ucl.ac.uk, 5 December 2017.

 Damasio, Antonio.
 Looking for Spinoza: Joy, Sorrow, and the Feeling Brain.
 Harcourt, 2003.

-Jessica Moore is a Licensed Dynamic Emotional Integration® Trainer and Consultant.
+Jessica Moore is a licensed Dynamic Emotional Integration® Trainer and Consultant.
 She lives in Sedona, Arizona, and being surrounded by the New Age has made her a staunch advocate for grounded and effective methods of healing and transformation.
 Her love for wild nature first led her to a Bachelors of Science in Forest Ecology, and then into years of wilderness skills studies at the Tracker School.
 These were stepping stones in a lifelong quest to discover how we can become better humans in the world, which has culminated in 6 years of shamanic practice and her DEI licensing.
 Her passion for personal growth and empowerment fuels her learning and teaching.
-Visit her website, The Unlocked Heart
+Visit Jessica’s website: The Unlocked Heart.